aspose-cells-cloud/aspose-cells-cloud-docs/cells/release-notes/release-notes-2016/aspose-cells-for-cloud-1-3-0-release-notes/_index.md

 weight: 40
 ---

-We are pleased to announce the release of Aspose.Cells for Cloud 1.3.0 with following improvements.
+We are pleased to announce the release of Aspose.Cells Cloud 1.3.0 with following improvements.

 |**Key** |**Summary** |**Category** |
 | :- | :- | :- |